shawnbanasick/eq_web_configurator/README.md

 - In macOS, use Finder to go to the "applications" folder and delete the EQ Web Configurator application
 - In Linux, locate the AppImage file of the old version and delete it.

-## Contributions and Problems
+## Bugs and Problems

-If you discover a problem with the software or want to make a feature request, please describe it on the issue tracker - https://github.com/shawnbanasick/eq_configurator/issues or email to ken.q.tools@gmail.com.
-Contributions are welcome.
-Make a pull request.
+If you discover a problem with the software or want to make a feature request, send an email to ken.q.tools@gmail.com.

 ## License